alherdom/myshop/README.md

 # myshop
-Repository dedicated to create a online-shop using Django
+Repository dedicated to create a online-shop using Django framework